Chronic appendicitis complicated by appendicular abscess, pylephlebitis and liver abscess

 The patient stayed on a non-surgical regime with the abscess drainage and calculated antibiotics therapy adapted to the pathogens acquired from the abscess sample.

 He soon recovered and his lab results improved significantly.
 The patient discharged himself prematurely but was advised to come back for ultrasound controls of the liver abscess and the pylephlebitis.

-This case nicely demonstrates two rare but possible complications of an intra-abdominal infection - in this case a chronic appendicitis - that spreads via the portal venous drainage way:
+This case nicely demonstrates two rare but possible complications of an intra-abdominal infection - in this case of chronic appendicitis - that spreads via the portal venous drainage way:

-1. pylephlebitis, i.e. septic thrombosis of the portal vein or its tributaries and
+- pylephlebitis, i.e. septic thrombosis of the portal vein or its tributaries, and

 Additionally, this patient had an appendicular abscess, which was probably simmering for quite some time.